MaSp005/golfia3310/README.md

             startpos: [X, Y]
         }
       ]
-* Now open Golfia 3310 on localhost and your level should be playable now!
+* Now open Golfia 3310 on localhost and your level should be playable!